Markofbear/Portfolio-Bjorn-Lagerblad/README.md

 * [Go to Contact me](#contact-me)

 ---
-## About me:
+## 🧑‍💼 About me:

-I am currently studying OOP programming with a focus on AI at NBI Handelsakademin.
+I am currently studying OOP programming with a focus on AI and Data Science at NBI Handelsakademin.
 With experience in customer-facing roles, I’ve developed strong problem-solving and communication skills.

 Now, I’m eager to apply my knowledge in Python, SQL, and C# to build effective solutions and grow as a programmer.